 The button supports both device activation (i.e. start recording) and marking of patient events (e.g. palpitations, racing heart or other conditions as directed by the clinician).
 During initial start-up the Green light blinks rapidly as the device executes a self-test to verify all components are performing as expected.
 If any fault condition is detected the Sensor will display a slowly blinking Red light for 30 seconds and then shut-down.
 Next, the Sensor checks the quality of the electrical connection to the patient.
 If the Sensor cannot detect the patient (might be a false button push during shipping or handling, or poor skin preparation) the lights will alternately blink Red / Green, meaning the electronics are working correctly, but there is no patient connection.
-Following the Red/Green blinking display the Sensor studies the rhythm to identify the patient's QRS and then blinks the Green light for about 10 seconds, synchronous with the patient's heart beat.
+Following the Red/Green blinking display the Sensor will shut-down, returning to the "As shipped" state.
+If a patient is detected, the Sensor studies the rhythm to identify the patient's QRS and then blinks the Green light for about 10 seconds, synchronous with the patient's heart beat.
 This signifies a successful Sensor activation.